Malolactic Fermentation in Champagne: Creaminess or Freshness?

 • Total acidity drops by 1-3 g/l

-• Formation of buttery aromas (diacetyl)
+• Creation of buttery aromas (diacetyl)

-Why do most producers allow malo?
+Why do most producers carry out malo?

 Softness and Creaminess

-Advantages of completed malo:
+Benefits of completed malo:

 • Rounder, creamier texture